dokumentacion/planaria/api.md

 There are three types of events:

-1. `onmempool`: new realtime mempool transaction
+1. `onmempool`: new realtime mempool transaction.
-2. `onblock`: new block event, including all the transactions
+2. `onblock`: new block event, including all the transactions.
 3. `onrestart`: triggered when the node restarts. important for cleaning up before restart crawling.
 4. `oncreate`: triggered EXACTLY ONCE at the beginning of the machine's life.

 #### onmempool

-The `onmempool` method gets triggered whenver there's a new incoming mempool transaction.
+The `onmempool` method gets triggered whenever there's a new incoming mempool transaction.

-You can implement the event handler by making use of the machine objct that gets passed into the handler as argument.
+You can implement the event handler by making use of the machine object that gets passed into the handler as argument.

 ```
 {